-An ulcer or white or red patch anywhere in the mouth that does not heal within 3 weeks.
+Look for an ulcer, or a red or white patch in the mouth that does not heal within 3 weeks.

 A lump or swelling anywhere in the mouth, jaw or neck that persists for more than 3 weeks.